Birthplace of ancient civilizations on the ionian coast

 Crotone is located on the eastern side of Calabria and is the most important harbour on the calabrian ionian coast.
-The city is located on a promontory and is divided in two areas: the ancient hamlet surrounded by medieval walls and the modern area, whose districts are dated back to the 1870.
+The city is located on a promontory and is divided in two areas: the ancient hamlet surrounded by medieval walls and the modern area, whose districts are dated back to 1870.
 The historical centre, located on an upland, is surrounded by sixteenth-century walls and still looks like a medieval hamlet, with alleys and narrow streets that lead to the fortress.
-The old town starts in Piazza Castello, full of majestic noble palaces such as Palazzo Morelli and Palazzo Barracco.
-Piazza Pitagora is the place where the old town meets the modern city.
+The old town starts in Piazza Castello square, full of majestic noble palaces such as Palazzo Morelli and Palazzo Barracco.
+Piazza Pitagora square is the place where the old town meets the modern city.

 In Crotone, many cultural and religious events are organized throughout the year.
-Between the second and the third sunday of may there is the Festival of the Madonna di Capocolonna, where a procession takes the relics of the Vergine from the Duomo to Capocolonna with a torchlight procession during the evening.
+Between the second and the third sunday of may there is the Festival of Madonna di Capocolonna, where a procession takes the relics of the Virgin Mary from the Duomo to Capocolonna with a torchlight procession during the evening.
 The Sagra del Pesce is a typical event where the visitors can taste local fish-based dishes like the quadaru, a fish soup.

 Discover other destinations